LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 p bruno
 ```
 `line 303` outputs a GoodDog object, with instance variables `@name="brown"` and `@color="brown"`. `super` is a keyword used in Ruby to invoke a method with the same name within the method lookup path.
 When we invoke a method which has a `super` keyword, Ruby looks in the method lookup path to find another method with the same name.
 Ruby invokes the method when it finds it.
 By default `super` will pass all the arguments passed into the calling method to the other method with the same name, which is why both `@name` and `@color` are assigned to the string `"brown"` in this example.
 The `super` keyword can also take arguments so if we want to avoid `super` passing all of the arguments passed into the calling method, we can call the `super` keyword with a parenthesis such as `super()`

+Answer re-do
+`line 17` outputs the object referenced by the local variable `bruno` which is an instance of the `GoodDog` class instantiated on `line 16`.
+The state of the object has two instance variables `@name` and `@color`.
+This is because within the constructor method initialize within the `GoodDog` class we have the `super` keyword which looks for the first occurance of the method with the same in the superclasses and invokes it.
+In this case it invokes the `initialize` method from the `Animal` class and passes all the arguments passed in to the constructor method in the `GoodDog` class.
+Thereby two instance variables `@name = brown` and `@color = brown` are initialized.

+This example demponstrates the following about the `super` keyword:

+`Super` is a keyword used by Ruby to invoke a method with the same name within the method lookup path.
+When we invoke a method which has a `super` keyword, Ruby looks in the method lookup path to find another method with the same name.
+Ruby invokes the method when it finds it.

+The `super` keywords can also take arguments.
+But by default it will pass all the arguments passed into the calling method to the other method with the same name.
+In order to avoid this we can call the `super` keyword with a parenthesis such as `super()`.